petros-d/docs/docs/kubernetespodoperator.md

 ## Configure the KubernetesPodOperator

-To start using the KubernetesPodOperator in a DAG, add the following import statements to your DAG file:
+To use the KubernetesPodOperator in a DAG, first add the following import statements to your DAG file:

 ```python
 from airflow.contrib.operators.kubernetes_pod_operator import kubernetes_pod_operator